Submit Transactions

 Another with a high tip + lower priority fee

-if you don't want to manage the durable nonce accounts on your own we also provide a managed service for this, We create a nonce account for each api-key you use and you can query them using our getNonce rpc call.
+We route them through our advanced SWQoS and bundling pipelines.
+Using durable nonces, once one transaction lands, the other is automatically canceled—ensuring optimal efficiency and cost savings. if you don't want to manage the durable nonce accounts on your own we also provide a managed service for this, We create a nonce account for each api-key you use and you can query them using our getNonce rpc call.
 Follow the below integration steps for best utilization of this feature:

 Step 1 : Generate Nonce instruction